Rebuilding Credit from the Ground Up

 Set a Goal Number

 There are several factors that can negatively impact your credit score, including missed payments, outstanding debts, and any public records that relate to your finances (i.e. court fees/fines).
 The bottom line is that the higher your credit score, the more evident it is that you have proven yourself as a responsible credit cardholder, leading your lenders and creditors to believe that you will pay future bills on time.

-But don’t focus on where you are now – set your sights on where you want to be.
+But don’t focus on where you are now – set your sights on where you want to be after you’ve rebuilt credit.
 Equifax’s list of good credit score ranges include the following:

 - 300-579: Poor

 - 580-669: Fair